Spazmatic08/proj4-brevets/README.md

 # Project 4:  Brevet time calculator with Ajax

-Reimplement the RUSA ACP controle time calculator with flask and ajax

 ## ACP controle times

 That's "controle" with an 'e', because it's French, although "control"